Search for Documentation Sites

 .env

-file with the following contents:TYPESENSE_API_KEY=xyz TYPESENSE_HOST=xxx.a1.typesense.net TYPESENSE_PORT=443 TYPESENSE_PROTOCOL=https
+file with the following contents, replacing them with the correct values for your particular situation:TYPESENSE_API_KEY=xyz TYPESENSE_HOST=xxx.a1.typesense.net TYPESENSE_PORT=443 TYPESENSE_PROTOCOL=https

 TIP